LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 - It creates all infrastructure and platform level files for the environments test and prod and nothing else
 - Every service has access to the platform config files

+Ovious excpetion is the data stored in the metadatabase of airflow.

 ### Environments & CI

 We distinguish the following environments: